 Pre-Hire Testing and Background Check Advice/Defense

-In recent years, the EEOC has vigorously pursued its systemic enforcement initiative to identify and eliminate any facially-neutral practices that have disparate impact on protected classes.
-Together with private class litigation, this initiative puts pre-employment selection tools squarely in the crosshairs.
-Nilan Johnson Lewis has significant experience counseling employers regarding their use of pre-employment assessments (including personality tests, skills assessments, and medical exams), criminal background checks, and other talent-selection tools and defending them in investigations and litigation arising from those practices.
+In recent years, the EEOC and plaintiffs’ class action firms have vigorously pursued claims challenging facially-neutral selection and screening practices that can have disparate impact on protected classes.
+Nilan Johnson Lewis has extensive experience counseling employers regarding their use of pre-employment assessments (including personality tests, skills assessments, and medical exams), criminal background checks, and other talent selection and screening tools, as well as defending them in investigations and litigation arising from those practices.

 - McDade, et al. v.
 Target Corporation (S.D.N.Y.): Defended a Fortune 50 employer against a nationwide Title VII class claim alleging that its criminal background checks had a disparate impact on African American and Hispanic applicants.
 Negotiated a settlement that was far lower than comparable claims against other employers.

 - EEOC (Chicago Office) v.
-X Corporation: Defended Fortune 50 employer against a nationwide investigation alleging that the employer’s criminal background check policy violated Title VII of the Civil Rights Act of 1964.
-The EEOC agreed not to commence litigation.
+X Corporation: Defended Fortune 50 employer against a nationwide investigation alleging that the employer’s criminal background check policy violated Title VII.
+The EEOC agreed to dismiss the underlying charges and not to commence litigation.

 - EEOC (Minneapolis Office) v.
-X Corporation (Commissioner’s Charge): Defended a Fortune 50 employer against a Commissioner’s Charge of discrimination alleging a nationwide class claim.
+Target Corporation (Commissioner’s Charge): Defended Target against a Commissioner’s Charge of discrimination alleging a nationwide class claim.
 The EEOC claimed that the employer’s pre-employment tests constituted a medical examination in violation of the ADA and had a disparate impact based upon gender, race, and national origin.
 Negotiated a resolution with the EEOC.

 - Wynn, et al. v.
 Wells Fargo (W.D.
 Wis.): Defended against a national class action under the Fair Credit Reporting Act.
 Negotiated individual resolutions with the named plaintiffs, after which the class claims were dismissed.